Marvin-Brouwer/EpiUiExtensions.HotSpotCanvas/README.md

-# EpiUiExtensions.ImageHotspots
+# EpiUiExtensions.ImageHotSpots

-An EpiServer editor component to manage hotspots on an image
+An EpiServer editor component to manage HotSpots on an image